Gertkeno/Airlock-Paper-Prototype/gertReader/tester.md

 Adrelia Says "The engine has fan belts?
 I thought it was a fusion reactor."
 Leah states "yes why would the reactor need fan belts?"
 Rekesh interjects "Why would I know?
 I am not the engineer, Kal...."
-The death stare Leah shoots Rekesh could kill a medium-sized horse. (set: $knowsEnginer to true) [[It is allways the fan belt.|ch3ReactorPuzzle]] [[Does fusion mean gassoline?| Ch3NotKelab]]
+The death stare Leah shoots Rekesh could kill a medium-sized horse. (set: $knowsEnginer) [[It is allways the fan belt.|ch3ReactorPuzzle]] [[Does fusion mean gassoline?| Ch3NotKelab]]